endlessm/kolibri-explore-plugin/README.md

 The zip bundle should be named `custom-channel-ui.zip` and it should be placed inside the corresponding app folder.

-### Using real content while developing a custom channel presentation
+### Developing custom channel presentations

 Instead of bundling the custom channel presentation inside the apps directory, it's possible to work with a proxy for development.
-Note that the proxy will be used for all the channels, not only for the app in question.
+Note that the proxy will be used for all the channels, not only for the channel in question.

 1. Run the custom channel presentation development server.
 For instance to run the template: